 - Both mattresses are durable, but I would give Avocado the edge here.

 - Avocado has more bounce and uses latex.

 - Tomorrow Sleep has more of a sinking, soft feel and uses memory foam.

-- Avocado is thicker.
-It is probably more supportive overall.
+- Avocado is thicker and is probably more supportive overall.

 - Avocado is firmer than both Tomorrow Sleep options.

 - Tomorrow Sleep has a side rail support system to reinforce edge support.